-The iPhone 5s iOS 12.1.4 update is an incremental release, but it could have a significant impact on your device’s performance.
+The iPhone 5s iOS 12.2 update is a milestone release and it could have a significant impact on your device’s performance.

-With all of that in mind, we want to take you through the most important things to know about iOS 12.1.4 if you’re an iPhone 5s user.
+With that in mind, we want to take you through the most important things to know about iOS 12.2 if you own an iPhone 5s.

 Many iPhone 5s users (us included) struggled with bugs and performance issues on iOS 11.
 Apple's final iOS 11 update, iOS 11.4.1, was far more stable than previous versions, but we still ran into problems on a regular basis.

-We had pretty high expectations for the iOS 12 update and thus far, Apple appears to have (mostly) delivered on its promises.
+We had pretty high expectations for the iOS 12 update and thus far, Apple has delivered on its promises.

-We've been using iOS 12.1.4 on the iPhone 5s for an extended period of time and we're pretty impressed with the software.
+We've been using iOS 12.2 on the iPhone 5s for an extended period of time and it's running pretty well right now.

 The heavy UI lag that tormented us on iOS 11 is gone though we've seen a little bit of choppiness when pulling up Control Center, Notifications, and when using the keyboard.